usnistgov/FIPS201/_FIPS201/federation.md

 ### Reaching FAL3

-An IdP can reach FAL3 by using a PIV certificate as the primary authenticator and then asserting a reference to that certificate, such as its fingerprint, in the resulting assertion.
+While FAL3 is not required for the vast majority of use cases, an IdP can reach FAL3 by using a PIV certificate as the primary authenticator and then asserting a reference to that certificate, such as its fingerprint, in the resulting assertion.
 The RP then has the ability to prompt the subscriber for that authenticator directly in addition to the incoming assertion.
 This proves that the referenced subscriber has access to a specified key, which is required for FAL3.

+Note that the RP is not operating at FAL3 unless it verifies that the subscriber's PIV certificate is in fact the certificate listed in the assertion.
+The RP does not need to validate the certificate's signature chain or any other information, nor does the RP need to rely on any attributes within the certificate to identify the subscriber.
+The validity of the account, the liveness of the authentication event, and the attributes of the subscriber are all managed by the IdP directly.

 ## Benefits of Using Federation with PIV

 ### Simplified RPs

 Since the IdP is the only party validating the certificate, it is the only party that needs to check CRLs, OCSP, or other liveness mechanisms for the certificate.
-It is also the only site that needs to properly deploy mutual TLS for certificate prompting and verification.
+The IdP is also the only application that needs to deploy mutual TLS for certificate prompting and verification.
+The IdP can also incorporate additional and alternative credential mechanisms, including Derived PIV credentials and multi-factor authentication.

 ### Attribute Collection